espocrm/documentation/docs/administration/formula.md

 `ext\user\sendAccessInfo(USER_ID)`

 Send an email with access info to a specific user (via email).
 A user password will be reset.
 The user will be promted to specify their new password.
-This function is useful when creating a new user via formula.
+This function is useful when creating a new user via formula. (as of v7.1.0)

 Example: